 The harsh conditions of cold and hunger didn’t spare the family.
 In the first year, Shmuel’s mother, Chava Gergas, died and two years later his sister Michla succumbed.

-The family remained in contact with the relatives that stayed in Alexandria until 1941 and they managed to receive greeting cards and a Jewish calendar for that year but with the German occupation of Alexandria the connection was broken.
-At the end of 1944 Shmuel and Bilha wrote to the family but all they received was a laconic answer from the manager of the family’s factory who related that only ten Jewish children remained in Alexandria.
-He related that on Yom Kippur of 1942 all the Jews of the town’s Ghetto were taken to the forest and shot, among them Bilhah’s sister and her daughters.
+The family remained in contact with the relatives that stayed in Aleksandrja until 1941 and they managed to receive greeting cards and a Jewish calendar for that year, but with the German occupation of Aleksandrja the connection was broken.
+At the end of 1944 Shmuel and Bilha wrote to the family but all they received was a laconic answer from the manager of the family’s factory who related that only ten Jewish children remained in Aleksandrja.
+He related that on Yom Kippur of 1942 all the Jews of the town’s ghetto were taken to the forest and shot, among them Bilhah’s sister and her daughters.

-Esther relates how the 29th of November 1947, the day of the UN decision on the declaration of the State of Israel, the authorities at Emden Camp to which they had been transferred, informed them over the public announcement system that there would be a state but the children of the Exodus would not be privileged to go there.
+Esther relates how the 29th of November 1947, the day of the UN decision on the declaration of the State of Israel, the authorities at Emden Camp to which they had been transferred, informed them over the public announcement system that there would be a state.

 Armored cars took them to Binyamina and from there to Tel Aviv where their mother was waiting for them.
 Shmuel came to Israel separately via Egypt after the children.
 He joined the Haganah and served as a bookkeeper.
 Esther became a teacher.
 Chagai served as a lieutenant colonel in the standing army.
 Esther married Avraham Artzi and the couple have two children and four grandchildren.
-In January 2012, Esther donated the Mahzor and other religious books as well as the correspondence with her cousins in Alexandria.
+In January 2012, Esther donated the machzor and other religious books together with the correspondence with her cousins in Aleksandrja.

 Yad Vashem Museum Artifacts collection, Gift of Esther (Gergas-Geri) Artzi